EX3D/aframe-InstancedMesh/README.md

     </a-entity>
 </body>
 ```
+*Child Objects can have placeholder geometry (Ex.
+Child 1 has shpere geometry) and can be erased by toggling retainChildren.

 ### How it works and Why

-Designed to be used on an HTMLCollection consistent of a parent object and many placeholder objects.
+Designed to be used on an HTMLCollection consistent of a parent object and many child objects.
+This is used for arrays of objects that require precise transfurmations such as groups of buildings.

 1.Takes geometry and material of parent entity Oject3D.
 2.Populates parent Oject3d with number of child entities and corresponding transformations using InstancedMesh of parent geometry and material**.